 Emperor of France who rose to power in the aftermath of the French Revolution in 1799 and waged war with every major European power in a series of wars known as the Napoleonic Wars.
 After a series of military failures he was finally defeated at the Battle of Waterloo in 1815 and spent the last 6 years of his life in exile on the island of St. Helena.

 He considered entering the British Royal Navy but went to the elite Ecole Militaire in Paris instead.

-Despite his military prowess and his powerful empire, the scorched-earch tactics that Russia employed and the brutal winters ultimately led to his downfall during France's invasion of Russian in 1812.
+Despite his military prowess and his powerful empire, the scorched-earth tactics that Russia employed and the brutal winters ultimately led to his downfall during France's invasion of Russia in 1812.

-His father was an attorney in Louis XVI's court, Carlo Buonaparte.
+His father Carlo Buonaparte was an attorney in Louis XVI's court.